indygwyn/dokuwikime/README.md

 # dokuwikime

-This is a chef cookbook to install dokuwiki on centos with Apache 2.4 and PHP 7.2 from SCL
+This is a chef cookbook to install dokuwiki on Centos and Ubuntu with Apache and PHP